Boomerrr/Assignment1/README.md

 Visualization there is 35 figures

-one are the path
+One is the path

-others are scan result
+Others are scan result

 Task 3